 - Systemic lupus erythematosus (lupus or SLE) – A disease in which the immune system harms the body’s own healthy cells and tissues, causing inflammation of and damage to the joints, skin, kidneys, heart, lungs, blood vessels, and brain.

 - Gout – Caused by deposits of needle-like crystals of uric acid in the joints.
 The crystals cause inflammation, swelling, and pain in the affected joint, which is often the big toe.

 - Bursitis – Inflammation of the bursae (small, fluid-filled sacs that help reduce friction between bones and other moving parts in the joints).
 Bursitis causes pain and tenderness and can limit the movement of nearby joints.

 - Tendonitis – Inflammation of tendons (tough cords of tissue that connect muscle to bone) caused by overuse, injury, or a rheumatic condition.
 Tendonitis produces pain and tenderness and can restrict joint movement.

 Put simply, arthritis means joint inflammation or swelling.
 Arthritis refers to any condition that affects the joints.
 These conditions fall within the category of rheumatic diseases, which are diseases characterized by inflammation of the joints, tendons, ligaments, bones and/or muscles.
 Rheumatic diseases can sometimes involve internal organs.
 They can also include autoimmune diseases, which occur when the immune system harms the body’s own tissues instead of protecting them.

-Your source for primary care doctors in Baton Rouge, Gretna, New Orleans and Westwego.
+Your source for primary care doctors in Baton Rouge, Gretna, New Orleans, Slidell and Westwego.
 Primary Care Plus is a healthcare clinic dedicated to patient health through continuity of care.